telerik/ajax-docs/api/server/Telerik.Web.UI.Calendar/MonthYearPickerClientEvents.md

 Gets or sets the name of the client-side event handler that is executed whenever the selected month of the picker is changed.

-###  OnYearSelected `String`

-Gets or sets the name of the client-side event handler that is executed whenever the selected year of the picker is changed.

-###  OnViewChanged `String`
+###  OnPopupClosing `String`

-Gets or sets the name of the client-side event handler that is executed whenever the years view is changed.
+Gets or sets the name of the client-side event handler that is executed prior to
+            closing the calendar popup.

+#### Remarks
+There can be some conditions you do want not to close the calendar popup on
+                click over it.
+Then you should cancel the event either by return false; or set its argument args.CancelClose = true;
+            <script type="text/javascript">function Closing(sender, args){    args.CancelClose = true;    //or    return false;}</script><radCln:RadDatePicker ID="RadDatePicker1" runat="server">    <ClientEvents OnPopupClosing="Closing"/></radCln:RadDatePicker>

 ###  OnPopupOpening `String`